azine/email-bundle/README.md

         # time of the day, when newsletters should be sent, 24h-format => e.g. 23:59
         send_time:            10:00

+    # the parameter to be used do identify campaigns in urls
+    campaign_param_name:  pk_campaign # defaults work with piwik, but you can change them to work with adWords

+    # the parameter to be used do identify campaign-keywords in urls
+    campaign_keyword_param_name:  pk_kwd # defaults work with piwik, but you can change them to work with adWords

     # number of days that emails should be available in web-view
     web_view_retention:   90